ruanbekker/terraform-ansible-aws-prometheus/README.md

 ## Pre-Requirements

-1. I am spinning up a EC2 instance in a Private Subnet and only reachable via a bastion host, that is called `dev-jump-host`, which I've setup in my `~/.ssh/config` as:
+1. I am spinning up a EC2 instance in a Private Subnet and only reachable via a bastion host, that is called `dev-jump-host`, which ansible will also use to deploy the software on the target instance.

+Which I've setup in my `~/.ssh/config` as:

 ```
 Host *